arhohuttunen/starter-academic/content/tutorial/junit-5-tutorial/faq/junit-5-expected-exception/index.md

 ---
 title: "JUnit 5 Expected Exception: How to assert an exception is thrown?"
+linktitle: How to assert an exception is thrown?
+type: book
 date: 2019-10-01
 author: Arho Huttunen
+summary: Learn how to assert an exception is thrown using JUnit 5.
+Also, learn how to check the error message of the thrown exception.
 featured: true
 categories:
   - Testing